MichaelKintscher/obsidian-scholar-helper/README.md

 1. Either type `about:debugging` into the URL bar, or go to `Tools > Browser Tools > Remote Debugging`.
 2. From there, click on `This Firefox`.

-You can find the steps on [Firefox's documentation](https://firefox-source-docs.mozilla.org/devtools-user/about_colon_debugging/index.html).

 ### 3. Load a temporary extension.

 1. Click the button `Load Temporary Add-on...`.